Chapter 2 – The Taunted

 Injuries?
 “Bring them to my office.”

-Flicking the sheet back as fast as possible, I grab a pair of jeans and a v neck, blue shirt and head straight for my office.
+Flicking the sheet back as fast as possible, I shrugged on a pair of jeans and a v-neck, blue shirt and headed straight for my office.
 Injuries?
 Why had they come back with injuries, they were strong warriors and knew how to take down enemies without breaking a sweat?

 Blazing questions scorched my mind, swirling a path of destruction, the most prominent being... why did they not link me?
 I could have come, been there in no time at all to assist aid and yet, why did my Beta know before me?

 Opening my office door, I’m greeted with last night’s patrol.
 Only five, huh, one was missing.
-They rise to their feet as I close the door and move to my chair, they relax again.
+They rise to their feet as I close the door and move to my chair before they relax again.